itislab/alpheus/README.md

 [![NuGet](https://img.shields.io/nuget/dt/Alpheus-cli.svg)](https://www.nuget.org/packages/Alpheus-cli/)

 A tool for organizing and managing computational experiments.
+Reproducible research is a way of conducting research allowing to get a provenance of any result and be able to compute it again.
+Alpheus forces a researcher to follow this way.

 Advantages:
 _todo: complete the list_

 - Builds a dependency graph of operations.